The Battle of Jangsari: Filming

 Principal photography commenced on 3 October 2018 and was completed on 12 January 2019.

 Release

-The film was released in 1,090 South Korean theaters on 25 September 2019.
-It was released in the USA theatrically on 4 October 2019 with English subtitles.
+Produced by Taewon Entertainment and distributed by Warner Bros.
+Korea, the film was released theatrically in South Korea on 25 September 2019 in 1,090 South Korean theaters.

+It was released in U.S. on 4 October 2019 by Well Go USA.

 Reception

 Yoon Min-sik from The Korea Herald praised the opening sequence, the subsequent 40 minutes and how the film managed to introduce the main characters and their traits without feeling forced while also depicting the gritty, grotesque face of war.
 However, the reviewer felt the plot was "too contrived", Fox's character spelt out the director's message through her dialogue, and that the film started out as something like Saving Private Ryan and ended up along the lines of Pearl Harbor.

 Box office

-Opening alongside By Quantum Physics: A Nightlife Venture, the film debuted at the number one position and sold over 485,000 tickets (USD $3.44 million) through the weekend and a total of 690,000 tickets (USD $4.57 million) in its first five days.
+Opening alongside By Quantum Physics: A Nightlife Venture, the film debuted at the number one position and sold over 485,000 tickets (US$3.44 million) through the weekend and a total of 690,000 tickets (US$4.57 million) in its first five days.